Best Stops on the Oregon Coast from Lincoln City to Depoe Bay

 Dog friendly: Yes

-Start at Roads End Recreation Site and head through town to Sal de la Sea Trailhead.
+Start at Roads End Recreation Site ($10 fee) and head through town to Sal de la Sea Trailhead.
 Please don’t climb the headland from the beach.
 You’ll be going through private property.

 Park on the shoulder at the end of Sal de la Sea Dr to start at the Sal de la Sea Trailhead (no amenities).
-Parking here will mean the least amount of walking to reach the Knoll.
+Parking here requires the least walking to reach the Knoll.
+Spaces are limited.
+Parking is free.

-Note that this hike is surrounded by private property, so make sure to stay on the trail.
+Note that this hike is near private property, so make sure to stay on the trail.

 The hike to the Knoll is short and sweet with big rewards at the top.
 Climb up the steep and sometimes muddy hill through a forest of moss-covered Sitka spruce.
 When I visited in May, buttercup blossoms lined the trail.
 Look for elk tracks in the mud.
 This area is a favorite of theirs.